qlik-oss/catwalk/README.md

 ![host white list](./images/qmc-whitelist.png)

 ### Tip :tada:
-In the root of the catwalk repository there is a catwalk.zip which is a Qlik Sense extension that will create a link to the Qlik hosted catwalk UI with the current open app.
+We created a Qlik Sense extension that can be found in the sense-extension folder that will create a link to the Qlik hosted catwalk UI with the current open app if "dragged" onto a sheet of you Qlik Sense app.
+To install the extension you have to zip the folder and import it into you Qlik Sense installation, [see](https://help.qlik.com/en-US/sense-developer/November2018/Subsystems/Extensions/Content/Sense_Extensions/Howtos/deploy-extensions.htm)